jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 For the layer before the output, we apply only the linear equation but not the ReLU.

-We will use for 3 hidden layers.
+We will use 3 hidden layers.
 ```python
 z1, cache_z1 = affine_forward(X, W[0], b[0])
 h1, cache_relu1 = relu_forward(z1)